rgripper/rusty-bomber/blog/blog.md

 const NONE_GROUPS: u16 = 0b0000;
 ```

-The constant is the interaction group variable used in our game, and `0b0011` is represent the `CREATURE` and `PLAYER`, and the number is created using`CREATURE_GROUPS` and `PLAYER_GROUPS` through `&` .
+The difference between a solution group and a collision group:

+If a group is a solution group, then it should participate in all force analysis;

-As for the difference between the solution group and the collision group, the solution group is to solve the force situation, and the interaction group will participate in the force solution.
-The collision group manages collision events, which can be received and processed through `Res<eventqueue>`.
+If a group is a collision group, then it should participate in all collision events, these collision events are received and processed through `Res<eventqueue>`.

 And `user_data`, which is passed into the collider builder when the collider is inserted, can be used to obtain the entity using the following method: